ChrEbert/JS-Webshop-Simu/README.md

     <a href='http://www.littleorange.de/garage/JS-Webshop-Simulation/sele_prod.html' target='_blank'>sele_prod.html</a>
     </td>
     <td align='justify' valign='top'>
       Select a product of the choosen product kategory by clicking on "In den Einkaufswagen".
 You can also increase the ammount of the   former or another product after that.
-For finishing the ordering / switch to shopping cart view click on "Zum Warenkorb" in the beginning section of the site.
+For finishing the ordering / switch to shopping cart view click on \"Zum Warenkorb\" in the beginning section of the site.
 You can also switch the category and return to sele_kat.html to choose further cars.

     </td>
     <td align='justify' valign='top'>